-If you’re looking to hit the surf for some great fishing, but you’re unsure where to turn for your next rod you’ll benefit a lot from this Penn Battalion Surf Rod Review.
+If you’re looking to hit the surf for some great fishing but unsure where to turn for your next rod, you’ll benefit greatly from this Penn Battalion Surf Rod Review.

-The Penn Battalion is an excellent surf rod that is moderately priced yet still packed full of features that will help you tackle those tough surf fishing situations.
+The Penn Battalion is an excellent surf rod that is moderately priced yet still packed with features that will help you tackle those challenging surf fishing situations.

 Penn is a big name in the fishing world, and they’ve been cranking out great products since 1932.
 We respect Penn tremendously for their rods and reels, and there aren’t too many products they come out with that don’t impress us.